darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 * finite number of distinct points in the real Euclidian plane.
 * all the points are **collinear** or their exists a straight line through exactly 2 of them

 Now one of the things that may indicate that the theorem is possible and not completely trivial is that this is not a combinatorial theorem.

+#next

 You see because, oh yea sorry, for the sake of brevity, in the remaining of this hour, I will say points, I mean **distinct points**, and when I say line, I mean **straight line**.

 Well the Euclidian **axiom** that connects points and lines is that any two points uniquely determine a line through them